muqeetsyed/task-tracker/README.md

 The application runs from the command line, that accept user actions and inputs as arguments, and store the tasks in a JSON file.
 The user is able to:

-Add, Update, and Delete tasks
+Add, Update, and Delete tasks and also Lists all tasks
-Mark a task as in progress or done
-List all tasks
-List all tasks that are done
-List all tasks that are not done
-List all tasks that are in progress
-Here are some constraints to guide the implementation: